 After years of trying to sell or consign my first wedding dress, I finally let it go: I donated it to an organization that would auction it off and use the proceeds to buy Christmas gifts for low-income families.
 I can only hope they get enough money out of it to buy a little girl a doll with a ballgown of her own, which is probably where the idea was planted in my mind that I needed that dress to begin with.

 Let me say this: I have no regrets in purchasing or wearing that gown.
 It was one of my favorite memories from that day, seven years ago.
 Despite that I married the wrong person while wearing it, I felt beautiful in it.
-I lived the fairly tale for a moment.
+I lived the fairy tale for a moment.

 Regardless of divorce, women hang onto these relics that they will never wear again, nor will their daughters, and for what?
 If I get all introspective, I’d say it was a reminder that I lived the dream.
 Many little girls want that princess moment so badly, and I had proof that I had attained it.
 It was one of the most expensive and certainly most glamorous things I owned, but it was just one more item in a collection of things, one more possession to be destroyed in a hurricane or burned in a fire, and then what?
 Would I give a shit?
 (There’s my organizational branding for you.
 While deciding whether to keep or toss an object before you, ask yourself: Would I give a shit?)